 Decorating The Tin Cans For Christmas

-5. This is the fun part and one that the kids can get involved in.
-Sort through all your old Christmas cards and cut out any pictures or sayings that you think would be fun to use for an ornament.
+Step 5: This is the fun part and one in that the kids can get involved.
+Sort through all your old Christmas cards, and cut out any pictures or sayings that you think would be fun to use for an ornament.

-I keep my Christmas cards every year for upcycling and friends even pass my on their old cards.
+I keep my Christmas cards yearly for upcycling, and friends even pass me on their old cards.
 Last year I used my cards to style a printer’s tray for Christmas and made personalized Christmas ornaments.

-I made two very different tin can ornaments by sorting through the cards—one with a winter wonderland theme, and the other with a Christmas door theme.
+I made two very different tin can ornaments by sorting through the cards—one with a winter wonderland theme and the other with a Christmas door theme.

 Making the winter wonderland ornament

-From another card I cut out the words “winter wonderland” and a cute polar bear.
+I cut out the words “winter wonderland” and a cute polar bear from another card.

 If you can’t find suitable images, search the web and print some.
 There are lots of polar bear images here you could use.

 Place the blue background into the base of the tin.
-Then with the hot glue gun, stick the polar bear to the base of the tin can so that it sits a few millimeters in front of the background.
+Then with the hot glue gun, stick the polar bear to the bottom of the container can so that it sits a few millimetres in front of the background.